who2101/hide/README.md

 # ConVars

-- hide_mode_zm - Enable mode for zombie when hide enable only for humans (Default: 0)
+- hide_mode_zm - Enable mode for ZM/ZE when hide enable only for humans (Default: 0)